 Forex is akin to betting – in that you place your trades without being 100% certain of the outcome.
 Fortunately, there are ways to mitigate losses and capitalize on opportunities.
-Just like anything else, forex trading needs one to acquaint themselves with the fundamentals before going full steam ahead.
+Like anything else, forex trading needs to acquaint itself with the fundamentals before going full steam ahead.
 Are you a novice seeking to dip your feet in forex trading?
 If yes, these are for you:

 Understand the Markets